Circular economy

 Once it reaches the end of its useful life, 85% to 90% of the aircraft (by weight) can be recycled.
 This ensures proper disposal, but also takes advantage of the many high-quality components and materials.
 The industry is optimistic that current recycle rates can be maintained as technology advances.

-New materials such as carbon fibre present new challenges for aircraft designers in finding ways of dealing with the materials when no longer in use.
+Materials such as carbon fibre present new challenges for aircraft designers in finding ways of dealing with the materials when no longer in use.
 Processes are being developed to recycle these materials once the aircraft reaches the end of its useful lifespan.

 Video of aircraft recycling (Aircraft Fleet Recycling Association)